13 Factors That Affect Home Insurance Rates

 Insurers also check if your home has security systems, fire alarms, smoke detectors, and other safety measures.
 Having good measures in place (like wired-in smoke alarms and security systems) can lead to a lower insurance premium.

 Not having these safety measures on a property, or having battery-operated devices, can raise home insurance premiums.
 This is because the house is not considered as safe and the safety devices are not as reliable.

 As expected, your home insurance rates will be higher or lower depending on the level of coverage you want.
 Higher coverage limits mean higher premiums and lower coverage means lower premiums.

 When you’re a single homeowner, it’s common for your home insurance premiums to be higher than if you are married or living with a partner.
 This is because insurance providers typically associate singlehood with a reduced chance of being home to alert authorities about a fire or a burglary.

 12. How Often You Make Claims

 The more frequently you file a home insurance claim, the higher your rates will likely be.
-As much as possible, refrain from filing claims for relatively minor damages to your home.
-Better fix them yourself or call the right professionals for the job.
+That’s why many homeowners refrain from filing claims for relatively minor damages.
+Claims often stay on your records for up to five years (depending on the provider).